 Upcoming Events

-Humanities and Social Science Research in our faculty at MUNL has never been more important.
+Humanities and Social Science Research in our faculty has never been more important.
 Research allows us to share and shape our creativity, stories, policies, ethics, and innovations, which, together, ensure a more critically engaged and just world.

 To promote our research culture in HSS and in our province, the Nexus Centre includes diverse programming.
 In addition to the four strands of activities below, we are excited to launch two programs for the Fall 2025 semester: